 What might affect hormones starting lactation?

-The start of lactation after childbirth is known as ‘secretory activation’ and is initiated by hormonal changes.
-Secretory activation is a key determinant of successful breastfeeding with a delay in this process causing excess neonatal weight loss, often leading to increased use of formula milk and early stopping of breastfeeding.
+The start of lactation after childbirth is known as ‘secretory activation’ and is hormonally controlled.
+A delay in secretory activation is linked to excess infant weight loss, increased use of formula milk and early stopping of breastfeeding.

-There is limited understanding of the mechanisms mediating secretory activation in healthy, term pregnancy, but even less knowledge of how maternal and fetal morbidity may disrupt this process.
-This project will address biological mechanisms underlying delayed secretory activation.
+The mechanisms mediating secretory activation in healthy, term pregnancy are poorly understood, and even less is known about how maternal and fetal morbidity disrupt this process.
+This project will address biological mechanisms underlying delayed secretory activation in women with preterm, low birthweight and small-for-gestational-age infants.

 The study